Mary Baldwin College (Psychology Human Services)

-A 2010 Federal Background Check was completed when I was approved as a foster grandparent tutor assisting in a public middle school.
-Naturally a teacher since I was a very young teen, I enjoyed telling stories and exploring games and academics with young children while I babysat.
-Later I directed child care centers and became a college adjunct professor at Mary Baldwin College, specializing in psychology and sociology.
+Naturally a teacher since I was a very young teen, I enjoyed telling stories and exploring games and academics with young children.
+Later I directed and taught in child care centers, became coordinator for a USDA food program and a college adjunct professor at Mary Baldwin College, specializing in psychology and sociology.
+My background check is dated 2012.
 I belong to Virginia Professional Educators which recognizes qualified teachers.

 All three of my children, as well as myself, are honor students in academics.
 I have taught college undergraduate students study skills and helped them improve their reading, writing, and literature research.
 I served as a tutor for several years till 2009 with University Instructors in Richmond, VA.
 I assisted students K-College in language arts and math.
 My best professional reference is from a College of William and Mary graduate whom I tutored in 2004-2005.
 She is now a successful high school teacher in New York.

-I have helped Vietnamese and Spanish adults and children improve their English skills.
+I have helped Vietnamese, Russian, and Spanish adults and children improve their English skills.
 Speaking often to one another with easy words is the most effective way to learn English, rather than concentrate on grammar rules that often change.
-Preschoolers "speak" their native languages well.
+Children "speak" their native languages well.
 Then picture books with words introduce them to reading and writing.
-The same method works with adults.
+The same method is very helpful with adults.

-General Education tests individuals' knowledge of basic secondary (high school) education concepts.
-I assisted my three children through high school and honors graduation.
-Additionally, I have helped youth and adults of foreign languages (Vietnamese, Spanish, Russian) to learn to read, write, and grasp general subject knowledge and life skills.
+General Education tests an individual's knowledge of basic secondary (high school) education concepts.
+I have found that the Public Library is one of the prime places conducive to learning.
+I have helped many youth, as well as adults, including those of foreign language (Vietnamese, Spanish, Russian), to learn to read, write, and grasp general subject knowledge while introducing them to public libraries.

 Helping college psychology students with their research paper required my stringent attention to grammar.
 Also my public school tutoring of elementary students focused on reading and writing correctly.
 Grammar - the art of placing words properly both verbally and in written form - is an important means of clear communication.